smash-transport/smash-hadron-sampler/README.md

 > [!TIP]
 > The repository provides an example config file named `config-example`.

-In case this example config file is used, the `surface_file` parameter has to be set to the location of the freezeout file and the `output_dir` parameter to the desired output path, either in the config file itself (instead of _/path/to/freezeout/file_ and _/output/path_) or via the command line parameters mentioned above!
+In case this example config file is used, the `surface_file` parameter has to be set to the location of the freeze-out file and the `output_dir` parameter to the desired output path, either in the config file itself (instead of _/path/to/freezeout/file_ and _/output/path_) or via the command line parameters mentioned above!